nkravi/freebies/README.md

 ```
 ## Findings

-* People giveaway couches, tvs as free more often than others
+* People giveaway couches, tvs as free more often than others.
-* The words like large, heavy , pick, take suggests that people giveaway heavier things which they could not carry
+* The words like large, heavy , pick, take suggests that people giveaway heavier things.
-* People who live in chicago posts more often than suburbs
+* People who live in chicago posts more often than suburbs.
-* 24 day of month has more Posts (reason unknown)
+* 24 day of month has more Posts (reason unknown).
-* More posts between 20-24 days that is end of the month
+* More posts between 20-24 days that is end of the month.
-* Posts increases from day 1 to day 7(weekend)
+* Posts increases from day 1 to day 7(weekend).
-* More posts are posted between 10 AM to 8 PM
+* More posts are posted between 10 AM to 8 PM.